RUMgroup/brexit_data_challenge/README.md

 "Adding variables from other sources" script used to aggregate data table to LA level

-"Regression 10 year data" used to complete a simplified GLM regression
+"Updated regression 10 year data" used to complete and simplify a regression

 Compare time window choice via regression and heatmap comparison using "brellenge_prep.py" and with ANOVA using "check_bw_3_rates.R"